ntop/n2n/README.md

 the traffic exchanged between two edge nodes but it will know that edge A is talking with edge B.

 The choice of encryption schemes that can be applied to payload has recently been enhanced.
-Please have a look at [Crypto.md](doc/Crypto.md) for a quick comparison chart to help make a choice. n2n edge nodes use Twofish encryption by default for compatibility reasons with existing versions.
+Please have a look at [Crypto description](doc/Crypto.md) for a quick comparison chart to help make a choice. n2n edge nodes use Twofish encryption by default for compatibility reasons with existing versions.
 Other ciphers can be chosen using the `-A_` option.